xiaoren-QAQ/SSU_Docs/src/en/dev/module.md

 ## Systemless [^1]

-SakitinSU's Systemless is a mount mechanism similar to Magisk, with fully compatible interfaces, such as the `.replace` usage.
-However, SakitinSU's mount mechanism has stronger compatibility.
+ShiroSU's Systemless is a mount mechanism similar to Magisk, with fully compatible interfaces, such as the `.replace` usage.
+However, ShiroSU's mount mechanism has stronger compatibility.
 It is based on dynamic partition identification.
 This means modules can directly mount partitions like `odm`, and other root implementations cannot mount, without extra effort.

-Furthermore, to ensure stronger security, SakitinSU's Systemless ignores the **SELinux context** of mounted **files/directories**, **directory permissions**, and **file/directory user/group ownership**.
+Furthermore, to ensure stronger security, ShiroSU's Systemless ignores the **SELinux context** of mounted **files/directories**, **directory permissions**, and **file/directory user/group ownership**.
 If a file is mounted to a non-existent directory, its **SELinux context**, **permissions**, and **user/group** will inherit from the parent directory.
 Generally, these actions do not affect module operation and instead help improve stability.

 ::: tip

-SakitinSU's Systemless uses the `systemless` folder within the module directory for mounting.
+ShiroSU's Systemless uses the `systemless` folder within the module directory for mounting.
 If a module uses the `system` folder for Systemless, the `systemless` folder will be **automatically created**.

-If a module is only compatible with SakitinSU, it can directly use the `systemless` folder for Systemless.
+If a module is only compatible with ShiroSU, it can directly use the `systemless` folder for Systemless.

 :::

 ## Shell

-SakitinSU differs significantly from other root implementations here.
-SakitinSU's running shell scripts are **not** run in "standalone mode" within `BusyBox`.
+ShiroSU differs significantly from other root implementations here.
+ShiroSU's running shell scripts are **not** run in "standalone mode" within `BusyBox`.

-To improve the convenience of shell script development, SakitinSU uses [sush](https://github.com/shellgei/rusty_bash) (Bash written in Rust) to run shell scripts and prioritizes the command set of [uutils](https://github.com/uutils/coreutils) (coreutils written in Rust) over Magisk's BusyBox.
+To improve the convenience of shell script development, ShiroSU uses [sush](https://github.com/shellgei/rusty_bash) (Bash written in Rust) to run shell scripts and prioritizes the command set of [uutils](https://github.com/uutils/coreutils) (coreutils written in Rust) over Magisk's BusyBox.
 Commands are **first retrieved from uutils**, and only if not found are they retrieved from BusyBox.

 Since it's not run in "standalone mode" within BusyBox, commands are injected through the `PATH` environment variable.
 Do not hardcode modifications to `PATH` within module shell scripts!

 ### Environment Variables

-To aid in differentiation, SakitinSU injects the following variables during module execution:
+To aid in differentiation, ShiroSU injects the following variables during module execution:

-- `SSU` (boolean): When running in the SakitinSU environment, this value will be `true`.
+- `SSU` (boolean): When running in the ShiroSU environment, this value will be `true`.
 However, this does not mean you can execute code with `$SSU && # code ...`.
-Always use `[ "$SSU" = true ]` or a similar method to detect SakitinSU.
+Always use `[ "$SSU" = true ]` or a similar method to detect ShiroSU.
-- `SSU_VER` (string): SakitinSU's version number (excluding patch number).
+- `SSU_VER` (string): ShiroSU's version number (excluding patch number).
-- `SSU_VER_CODE` (integer): SakitinSU's pure numerical version number (including patch number).
+- `SSU_VER_CODE` (integer): ShiroSU's pure numerical version number (including patch number).

 ### Recovery

-SakitinSU does not support installing modules via Recovery, and code within `META-INF/com/google/android/update-binary` will not be executed during module installation.
+ShiroSU does not support installing modules via Recovery, and code within `META-INF/com/google/android/update-binary` will not be executed during module installation.

 ### SU Calls

-SakitinSU's SU implementation defaults to a `sudo` that can only be used to directly execute shell commands, allowing direct execution of commands like `sudo ls /`.
+ShiroSU's SU implementation defaults to a `sudo` that can only be used to directly execute shell commands, allowing direct execution of commands like `sudo ls /`.

 `sudo` exists only as a simple `su -c` alternative, but **no** module should use `sudo` or `su -c` to execute shell commands!